janpaepke/ScrollMagic/README.md

 To get started, check out the available learning resources [in the wiki section](https://github.com/janpaepke/ScrollMagic/wiki).
 Be sure to have a look at the [examples](http://janpaepke.github.com/ScrollMagic/examples/index.html) to get source code pointers and make use of the [documentation](http://janpaepke.github.com/ScrollMagic/docs/index.html) for a complete reference.

-If you run into trouble using ScrollMagic please follow the [Troubleshooting guide](https://github.com/janpaepke/ScrollMagic/blob/master/CONTRIBUTING.md).
+If you run into trouble using ScrollMagic please follow the [Troubleshooting guide](https://github.com/janpaepke/ScrollMagic/wiki/Troubleshooting-Guide).

 __Please do not post support requests in the github issue section__, as it's reserverd for issue and bug reporting.
-If all above options for self-help fail, please use the [ScrollMagic Premium Support](https://support.scrollmagic.io/?utm_source=github&utm_medium=link) or [Stack Overflow](https://stackoverflow.com/questions/tagged/scrollmagic).
+If all above options for self-help fail, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/scrollmagic) or the [ScrollMagic Premium Support](https://support.scrollmagic.io/?utm_source=github&utm_medium=link).

 ## Browser Support